fgomezvalverde/DataMiningR/README.md

-# Data Mining with R
+# Data Mining with Python and R / some of them with Data from Costa Rica Public Instites

-Just playing around with R , geting in touch with the process of the Data Mining.

 Feel free to copy this code.